 You can see why for me, spending time catering to the dictates of the corporate world, is like doing an impression of a square peg in a round hole.
 Raising children definitely clipped my wings, but that’s okay, that’s one part of my life that I wouldn’t change.
 They are 19 and 23 now and I just got back from a road trip with my 19-year-old, as she moved to New Brunswick.
 Will it work out for her?
 Who knows, she may end up coming back home and that’s okay, but this event was the final nudge I needed to say goodbye to the way of life that was draining the life out of my soul.

 So what am I going to do?
-It’s easy, I am going to focus on writing I have two blogs, both serving different purposes.
-I am taking photography lessons, getting back into going to the gym and I have joined some local groups to see what interesting people I can meet.
+It’s easy, I am going to focus on writing as I have two blogs, both serving different purposes.
+I am teaching myself how to use photoshop, getting back into going to the gym and I have joined some local groups to see what interesting people I can meet.
 I am also going to sort out my apartment and get rid of everything that I don’t need any more.
 It will be a much-needed cleanse inside and out.
 As far as earning an income, I am simply going to leave that up to the Divine and let life unfold as it will.
 I am aware of what may happen in the future, good, bad and downright ugly, but I have made peace with that by being willing to accept whatever the future holds as that which is meant to be.

 I feel free, alive again, open to the world and I didn’t give the “you should be grateful you have such a good job” well-meaning piece of advice that I constantly heard, a second thought.